12. daslang strudel vs strudel.cc — Feature Comparison

 strudel_pattern

-sine/cosine/saw/tri/square/isaw/itri and their bipolar *2 variants, perlin, rand/irand, run, range
+sine/cosine/saw/tri/square/isaw/itri and their bipolar *2 variants, perlin, rand/irand, run, range, and the generic signal(fn) constructor (an arbitrary time-to-value function)

 Synthesis